Application for marketing authorisation

 The EU application form for a marketing authorisation of a homeopathic medicinal product (human use)

-The Danish Medicines Agency has initiated a pilot study with the scope of investigating how bioequivalence study data in CDISC format (Clinical Data Interchange Standards Consortium format) can be used to assess the bioequivalence studies included in abridged applications.
-The experiences from the pilot study will be used to evaluate whether the use of clinical data in CDISC format should be used routinely in connection with the assessment of marketing authorisation applications.
+During 2023 and 2024 the Danish Medicines Agency conducted a pilot study in which we explored how bioequivalence data in CDISC format (Clinical Data Interchange Standards Consortium format) could be used to assess the bioequivalence studies included in abridged applications.
+Based on the experiences from the pilot study, we have decided that clinical data in CDISC format should be used routinely in the assessment of marketing authorisation applications and variations.
+The use of clinical data in CDISC format can among other things be used to better qualify questions raised by the Danish Medicines Agency in the assessment.
+In this way, the new initiative can become a reduction of burden for applicants and marketing authorisation holders.

 • File format: SAS Transport Format (XPORT) Version 5, Adobe Portable Document Format (pdf), Extensible Markup Language (xml)